-- Use appropriate colors so that your images look presentable
+- Use appropriate colors so that your posts look presentable.

-- If you are not able to design images yourself, hire a designer to do it.
+- If you are not able to design visuals yourself, hire a designer to do it professionally.

-- Use multiple types of images, like stock photos, clip-arts, charts, and other formats where needed.
+- Use multiple types of visuals, like stock photos, clip-arts, charts, and other formats where needed.

 7 Ways to Improve Engagements via Visual Aids